How-To Guide · Veterinary Clinics

 How do I handle emergency triage without overwhelming the front desk?

-Separate emergency contacts from routine booking.
+The key is separating emergency contacts from routine booking.
 Online booking should be clearly labeled for routine and wellness appointments only.
-For anything urgent, have a dedicated phone line or a prominent "This is an emergency" button that routes them to call directly.
-When someone books online and indicates their pet is in distress, have a trigger that flags the appointment and sends a staff alert immediately.
-Emergencies get fast attention.
-Routine bookings flow through automation.
+For anything urgent, have a dedicated phone line or a prominent 'This is an emergency' button that routes them to call directly or to a triage form.
+When someone books online and indicates their pet is in distress, have a trigger that immediately flags the appointment and sends a staff alert.
+This way emergencies get attention fast and routine bookings flow through automation.

 How much does veterinary clinic scheduling software cost?